 Find a program.

 - The cream of the crop — only the best and most viable companies are accepted in these programs, which is a great selling point for potential investors.

-- Targeted services — Incubation programs specialize in start-up and emerging companies, with services designed especially for young companies' particular needs.
+- Targeted services — These programs specialize in start-up and emerging companies, with services designed especially for young companies' particular needs.

-- Specialized facilities — Many incubators focus on particular types of companies, such as life science, technology, food or creative industries.
-These incubators have the facilities and equipment — and expertise — your company needs.
+- Specialized facilities — There are niche programs that focus on particular types of companies, such as life science, technology, food or creative industries, and have the necessary facilities, equipment, and expertise.